ClouderaEdu/CDE_CLI_Simple/README.md

   spark       Spark commands
 ```

-The *airflow* and *spark* commands will allow you to trigger a CDE Airflow DAG or CDE Spark Submit.
+The *airflow* and *spark* commands allow you to trigger a CDE Airflow DAG or CDE Spark Submit respectively.
-These are useful for submitting a job to CDE with minimum work.
+They are useful for submitting a job to CDE with minimum work.
 For example, you may have developed a new Spark job and you would like to give it a quick test run.
 You can learn more by issuing:

 ```